DaleMargel/Web-Survey/Design/Domain.md

 The trick here is knowing when to stop.
 Add enough detail that you have covered all of the difficult cases.
 For tools, any text editor will do.

-## Sequences
+## Sequence Diagrams
 Look through the scenarios.
 Locate the nouns and verbs.
 The nouns are canditate objects; the verbs can become methods on the object that receives the request.
 Build a [UML Sequence Diagram](https://en.wikipedia.org/wiki/Sequence_diagram) for each scenario.
-These diagrams will implicitly contain your domain object model.
-A good design tool, like [Sparx](https://sparxsystems.com/) can help a lot.

 Check:
 - All of the actors initiate use cases.